isdood/STARWEAVE-MVP/docs/architecture/0003-modular-agents.md

 ## Key Innovations

 1. **Specialized Intelligence Modules**:
-   - Each module focuses on a specific domain (Research, Creative, Verification)
+   - Each module focuses on a specific domain (Curiosity, Aesthetics, Verification)
    - Maintains its own concept subset and similarity engine
    - Can suggest concepts to other modules based on curiosity scores